EthanGJFrench/Learning-JS/README.md

-# Learning-JS
+# JS notes
-Documentation of my work as I learn how to program
+Documentation of my notes as I learn how to program